yimavxia/Unifiedkappa-phonopy/README.md

 # Unifiedkappa-phonopy
-Scripts for computing diagonal and off-diagonal contributions to lattice thermal conductivity using ShengBTE outputs.
+Scripts for computing the diagonal and off-diagonal contributions to lattice thermal conductivity, based on the inputs and outputs from ShengBTE.
 # How to use the scripts
-* Install the rivsed phonopy using "pip install -e ." (development mode)
+* Install the rivsed phonopy (revised-phonopy.zip) using "pip install -e ." (development mode)
-* Go to unifiedkappa/example and run "python ../script_kappa_deg.py"
+* Go to folder "unifiedkappa/example" and run "python ../script_kappa_deg.py"
-* Folder unifiedkappa/example contains the inputs and outputs typically found in ShengBTE
+* Folder "unifiedkappa/example" contains the inputs and outputs typically found in ShengBTE calculations